 The ideal communications provider depends on your specific needs, budget, and team size.
 Consider factors like the number of users, out-of-country calling requirements, video conferencing frequency, and desired level of scalability.

 Consider not just the base price but also the features included in each plan.
-Nextiva’s plans seem transparent and offer a range of features based on your needs.
+Nextiva’s plans are transparent and offer a range of features based on your needs.
 8×8 might require more research to understand the exact features at their price points.

 Quick 8×8 summary